leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 Domain Type
    A fluid domain can control either liquid or gas flows.
 Liquid domains take all liquid flow objects that intersect with the domain into consideration.
-Gas domains look for all intersecting *Smoke*, *Fire*, and *Smoke + Fire* flow objects.
+Gas domains consider all intersecting *Smoke*, *Fire*, and *Smoke + Fire* flow objects.
 It is not possible to change the domain type dynamically.

 Resolution Divisions
-   The fluid domain is subdivided into many "cells" called voxels (see :term:`voxel`) which make up "pixels" of fluid.
+   The fluid domain is subdivided into many "cells" called :term:`voxels <voxel>` which make up "pixels" of fluid.
 This setting controls the number of subdivisions in the domain.
    Higher numbers of subdivisions are one way of creating higher resolution fluids.